vsex7/OCR-Translator/README.md

 ![Game-Changing Translator Logo](docs/screenshots/readme_screen.jpg)

 ## 🌟 **[✨ Experience the Complete Front Page ✨](https://tomkam1702.github.io/OCR-Translator/)**
-**Discover why this is the world's first AI-OCR game translator with our comprehensive showcase featuring screenshots, competitive comparisons, and everything that makes this application unique!** 🚀
+**Discover why this is the world's first AI-OCR game translator with our comprehensive showcase featuring a screenshot, competitive comparisons, and everything that makes this application unique!** 🚀

 ## Overview